 In search of a unique Hanukkah gift for the social justice hero in your life?
-Look no further than this guide for all your gift-giving needs - with an emphasis on tikkun olam, the repair of our broken world.
+Look no further than this guide for all your gift-giving needs - with an emphasis on .

 1. Give refuge to the millions fleeing violence and turmoil.

-Few stories have captured global attention like the plight of refugees fleeing their homes – many from Syria and heading to Europe – in search of a better life for themselves and their families.
+Few stories have captured global attention like the plight of refugees fleeing their homes in search of a better life for themselves and their families.
 HIAS is leading the Jewish community response to this crisis, and a gift to HIAS is a gift that will help assist refugees around the world.

 Have any musicians in your life?
 Someone who believes music can change the world?
-Give the ultimate social justice songbook, Tzedek Tirdof, featuring songs that resound with Jewish values and transcend personal boundaries.
+Give the ultimate social justice song compilation, Together As One, featuring songs that resound with Jewish values and transcend personal boundaries.
 Start a (musical) revolution!

 The foodie in your family will love the healthy and ethically-sourced foods that come with a share in your local Community Supported Agriculture (CSA) project, purchased through Hazon’s Tuv Ha’aretz Jewish CSA program or a farm near you.
 A few hundred dollars buys an entire season’s worth of nutritious food and the opportunity to connect with your community, Jewish values and the environment in the most delicious way!

 When was that last time you gave someone cool Judaica?
-It’s Hanukkah, after all, so consider giving that Jewish social justice junkie in your life some fair trade Hanukkah gelt from Guilt Free Gelt or a new tallit (prayer shawl) or challah covering made by Guatamalan artisans receiving fair wages available at Fair Trade Judaica.
+It’s Hanukkah, after all, so consider giving that Jewish social justice junkie in your life some fair trade Hanukkah gelt from Guilt Free Gelt or a new or covering made by Guatemalan artisans receiving fair wages available at Fair Trade Judaica.
 Check out the fair trade jewelry at Bead for Life or the delicious coffee beans at Equal Exchange.

-More than ever, the momentum for religious pluralism in Israel is vital.
-With recent vandalism and threats of violence at a Reform synagogue at Ra’anana, and as calls for Prime Minister Netanyahu to implement the agreement made a year ago to establish an egalitarian prayer space at the Kotel escalate, our voices are needed more than ever to ensure that Israel is a home for all Jews.
+More than ever, the momentum for religious pluralism in Israel is vital, and our voices are needed more than ever to ensure that Israel is a home for all Jews.
 Make a donation to the Israel Religious Action Center to support their work to ensure religious pluralism in Israel.